Scaling Parameter Solution

 How to Calculate Scaling Parameter?

-Scaling Parameter calculator uses Dimensionless Scaling Parameter = 0.076*(([g]*Fetch Length)/Wind Speed at Height of 10 m^2)^-0.22 to calculate the Dimensionless Scaling Parameter, The Scaling Parameter is defined as a special kind of numerical parameter of a parametric family of probability distributions.
+Scaling Parameter calculator uses Dimensionless Scaling Parameter = 0.076*(([g]*Fetch Length)/Wind Speed at Height of 10 m^2)^-0.22 to calculate the Dimensionless Scaling Parameter, The Scaling Parameter formula is defined as value used in mathematical or scientific models to scale or normalize variables without units.
+It is used in the JONSWAP spectrum for fetch-limited seas.
 The larger the scale parameter, the more spread out the distribution.
 Dimensionless Scaling Parameter is denoted by α symbol.

 How to calculate Scaling Parameter using this online calculator?
 To use this online calculator for Scaling Parameter, enter Fetch Length (Fl) & Wind Speed at Height of 10 m (V10) and hit the calculate button.
 Here is how the Scaling Parameter calculation can be explained with given input values -> 0.153857 = 0.076*(([g]*2)/22^2)^-0.22.